ArkEcosystemArchive/docs-legacy/docs/guidebook/developer/setup-dev-environment.md

 This last command, `yarn full:testnet`, is where the magic happens.
 Let us do a quick walkthrough of what happens when this command is run:

-1. The `full:testnet` command is run within `core`, which as of the time of writing executes the following command in `npm`: `cross-env ARK_ENV=test ./bin/ark start --config ./lib/config/testnet --network testnet --network-start`
+1. The `full:testnet` command is run within `core`, which as of the time of writing executes the following command in `npm`: `cross-env ARK_ENV=test ./bin/ark start --config ./bin/config/testnet --network testnet --networkStart`

 2. As seen in the previous step, the `./bin/ark` file is called with the `start` command.
 That command looks like this: